RehabCZ/KaisRandomTeleport/README.md

 If you found an issue, please report it!
 Please use the "issues" page on Github!

-DeVcoFTB's servers use this plugin.
-Check it at http://www.devcoftb.com

-## Download
-All builds for my plugins can be found at this link: http://kaikk.net/mc/

 ### Features
 - Easy to use